 For the mobile computing business, our focus is on such industry verticals as healthcare, insurance, sales force automation and education.
-For example, in healthcare, we are attending the majority of related trade shows, increasing our focus on partnerships with ISVs, VARs and distributors.
+For example, in healthcare, we attend trade shows, place advertisements in trade magazines and are working to establish partnerships with ISVs, VARs and distributors.